 It is true that people will tend to lose approximately 5-10% of their muscle mass every decade after the age of 40, and that rate significantly increases after 65 years old.

-Countless studies have proven that much of this muscle and strength loss can be prevented with resistance training.
+Countless studies have proven that much of this muscle and strength loss can be prevented with resistance training and proper nutrition.
 This is true of all types of older adults, whether they are master athletes or previously sedentary.